followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataStore/1 Configuration/keyType.md

         keyType: "Guid"
     });

-If you specified a composite key, the [keyType](/Documentation/ApiReference/Data_Layer/ODataStore/Configuration/#keyType) option should take on an object providing corresponding properties for each key expression, as demonstrated in the following example.
+If you specified a composite key, the **keyType** option should apply an object providing corresponding properties for each key expression, as demonstrated in the following example:

     <!--JavaScript-->
     var context = new DevExpress.data.ODataContext({